jacobmitchinson/angularStories/README.md

 # angularStories

-AngularStories is my first Angular project.
+AngularStories is my first Angular project without any stabilisers.
 It is a responsive retail shop.
 The shop was designed to be able to read an API of clothes, interpret the data, and then satisfy the following user stories:

 > * [x] = Done